w3c/wai-website/pages/standards-guidelines/wcag/faq.md

 * accessibility for people with cognitive and learning disabilities (“cognitive accessibility”)
 * existing standards from the World Wide Web Consortium (W3C) Web Accessibility Initiative (WAI)
 * informative guidance beyond the standards
-* on-going work on cognitive accessibility support at W3C WAI
+* ongoing work on cognitive accessibility support at W3C WAI

 ## Get updates and more information